fordfrog/kitty/README.md

 * enable editing/addition/removal of meta tags and their values on single files
 * enable editing/addition/removal of meta tags and their values on multiple files at once
-* enable easy rating of images (rating and image rejection) usable for photography
 * add translations

 ## Running the application